Drone Warfare in the 21st Century – India’s Evolving Defense Strategy : UPSC Editorial Analysis

 Conclusion

 The events of 17 June 2025 highlight that drone warfare is not just theoretical – it has direct implications for India’s security and UPSC preparation.
 From Ukraine’s innovative FPV attacks to Pakistan’s swarm assaults and India’s countermeasures, UAVs are central to 21st-century conflict.
-UPSC aspirants should connect these current affairs to their GS syllabus: focus on GS3 (security tech, defence production), GS2 (foreign partnerships and conflict), and GS4 (ethical dimensions).
+UPSC aspirants should connect these current affairs for upsc to their GS syllabus: focus on GS3 (security tech, defence production), GS2 (foreign partnerships and conflict), and GS4 (ethical dimensions).
 We have cited official and credible sources throughout (e.g. PIB on Akashteer, Reuters on Indo-Pak drone battles to substantiate facts.
 For further study, see related Polity, Science & Technology, Security Issues and Ethics themes in our archives.
 Integrating drone warfare into broader themes – sovereignty, budget, innovation – will strengthen answers.
 Keep abreast of official releases (PIB, MoD) and think critically about how new technologies are governed.

-Internal Linking Suggestions
+Suggestions

 1. How to Begin Your UPSC Preparation : The Ultimate Guide For Beginners